aplura/Tango/README.md

 ### Server Installation

-In order to view the logs you are sending from Kippo, you will need to install Splunk Enterprise on a server, and install the Tango Honeypot Intelligence for Splunk App from this repo.
+In order to view the logs you are sending from cowrie, you will need to install Splunk Enterprise on a server, and install the Tango Honeypot Intelligence for Splunk App from this repo.
 There are plenty of guides on Splunk's website to get Splunk Enterprise running, however, the basic gist of setting up a server is this:

 - Download Splunk Enterprise from Splunk
 - Copy the Tango Honeypot Intelligence for Splunk App into $SPLUNK_HOME/etc/apps/